 In his first four years at the University, John has steadily built a foundation of support through numerous meetings and speaking engagements with Bucknellians across the country and overseas.
 In October 2012, Bucknell launched the public phase of the largest comprehensive campaign in its history, with a goal of raising half a billion dollars for strategic University initiatives.
-As of February 2014, fundraising was well past $300 million.
+As of November 2014, fundraising had exceeded $325 million.

 Off campus, John continues to strengthen ties between the University and downtown Lewisburg, where Bucknell recently renovated several University properties, including the Campus Theatre, the Post Office Building and the historic DeWitt Building, which now houses the Small Business Development Center, the Entrepreneurs Incubator and the Samek Art Museum's Downtown Art Gallery.